victoriamnx/victoriamnx/README.md

 **💕 What I've been studying:**

-I currently study on the Udemy platform and take the Modern Web course, <br>
-in which I learn a little of each programming language and also some structures.
+At the moment my study is focused on learning everything about <br> HTML and CSS, and I'm gradually introducing JavaScript in my studies.

 **🌸 Languages and Tools:**